Subbing The Subbing

 Introduction:

-FABLE(S) is a dialogue/trilogue between a monkey and two persons who don't have a language in common.
+FABLE(S) is a dialogue—or rather a trilogue—between a monkey and two people who do not share a common language.

-The monkey and the persons are mutually exotic, creating two layers of linguistic (im)possibilities: one dialogue between two humans, and another between two humans and a monkey.
+The monkey and the two people are mutually unfamiliar to one another, producing two overlapping layers of linguistic (im)possibility: one dialogue between two humans, and another between humans and a monkey.

-The image looks like a contemporary version of El Greco's Una Fábula, while at the same time looking like Utsubo Zaru (The Monkey's Quiver) from Kyōgen, Japanese traditional comic theater.
+Visually, the work evokes a contemporary reimagining of El Greco’s Una Fábula, while simultaneously recalling Utsubo Zaru (The Monkey’s Quiver) from Kyōgen, a form of traditional Japanese comic theatre.

 Una fábula by El Greco in 1580